• Skip to primary navigation

 yogurt dip for chips in a bowl this recipe

-When I was living in Turkey I would sometimes buy a specific bag of chips on my way home from college.
-I can’t remember the name of the ‘flavor’ but they were either Doritos or Lays chips.
-Anyway, in it would be a small packet of spices.
-You would mix this spice blend into a bowl of yogurt and you would get a yogurt dip for chips in seconds!
-I started craving it recently but I remembered that that ‘flavor’ of chips was discontinued years ago.
-It sent me through a rabbit hole of old posts on Turkish message boards (still a popular way to communicate online in Turkey) trying to find a way to replicate my long-lost yogurt dip for chips at home.
+I started craving it recently, but I remembered that that ‘flavor’ of chips was discontinued years ago.
+It sent me down a rabbit hole of old posts on Turkish message boards (still a popular way to communicate online in Turkey), trying to find a way to replicate my long-lost yogurt dip for chips at home.
 I found blurry photos of what I think was that particular bag of chips with the list of ingredients for the spice blend written on the back.
-And people who were lamenting the loss of these discontinued chips, sure had a lot of opinions about how to make a homemade version.
+And people who were lamenting the loss of these discontinued chips sure had a lot of opinions about how to make a homemade version.

 ingredients for yogurt dip for chips in a mixing bowl

-For a healthier spin you could also serve it alongside an assortment of raw vegetables (peeled baby carrots, sliced cucumbers, halved radishes, romaine lettuce leaves,…).
+For a healthier spin, you could also serve it alongside an assortment of raw vegetables (peeled baby carrots, sliced cucumbers, halved radishes, romaine lettuce leaves, …).

 Print